-On December 5, 2019, the Commodity Classification Standards Board (CCSB) posted amendments to the National Motor Freight Classification (NMFC) class codes.
-These amendments will go in effect on January 4, 2020.
+On March 26, 2020, the Commodity Classification Standards Board (CCSB) issued Supplement 1 to NMF 100-AT.
+The National Motor Freight Classification (NMFC) class code changes will go into effect on April 25, 2020.

 Each year, shippers spend hundreds, even thousands, of hours examining freight bills for accuracy.
 Thorough freight audit is necessary to prevent overcharging, but is the time that it takes internal resources to audit carrier bills the best use of time?

 Do you know the key differences between contract, volume and spot less-than-truckload (LTL) rates?
 What about the advantages and disadvantages of each option?
 Our transportation experts are here to help you understand the most common types of LTL shipping rates.